harryprince/renkun-ken.github.io/_posts/2014-01-24-r-getting-started.md

 - R
 ---

 R rocks in both academia and industry nowadays.
 A rapidly increasing number of researchers choose R to be one of their productive tools for data analysis and data visualization.
-It is partially because the software is totally free and open-source but also because the community behind the stage who contributes to nearly 5000 packages remains growing, which results in a evolving and sustainable ecosystem.
+It is partially because the software is totally free and open-source but also because the community behind the stage who contributes to nearly 5000 packages remains growing, which results in an evolving and sustainable ecosystem.

 If you are a student learning statistics or econometrics, you must have heard about R. But now, I strongly recommend that you learn some R programming and apply it in your work.
 Otherwise, you won't be able to get access to the world where specialists speak a language you do not understand and a big part of knowledge is written in a language you cannot read.